Juliet's House and Museum

 DetailsNews

 First Sunday of the month: promotion temporarily suspended.
-The promotion allowing entry for 1.00 euro on the first Sunday of the month from November to March is temporarily suspended for Juliet's House.
+The promotion that allows entry for 1.00 euro on the first Sunday of the month from November to March is temporarily suspended for the House of Juliet.
 It remains valid for other museums and civic monuments.

 Opening times